keerthanaanil/Hinglish-Offensive-Text-Classification/README.md

 # Hinglish-Offensive-Text-Classification
 Did you offend me?
 Classification of Offensive Tweets in Hinglish Language

-The repo contains the data set for the paper titled "Did you offend me?
+The repo contains the data for the paper titled "Did you offend me?
 Classification of Offensive Tweets in Hinglish Language", accepted at ALW2 Workshop at EMNLP 2018.
+Since the data corresponds to publicly available tweets of offensive nature.
+Twitter's policies forbade us from sharing the data publicly without author consent.
+Kindly contact the primary author for access to the data resource.

 @InProceedings{W18-5118,
   author = 	"Mathur, Puneet